kjhealy/covdata/README.md

 [![R build status](https://github.com/kjhealy/covdata/workflows/R-CMD-check/badge.svg)](https://github.com/kjhealy/covdata/actions)
 <!-- badges: end -->

-`covdata` is a data package for R. It provides COVID-19 case data from four sources:
+`covdata` is a data package for R. It provides COVID-19 related data from four sources:

-- National level data from the [European Centers for Disease Control](https://www.ecdc.europa.eu/en).
+- National level case and morality data from the [European Centers for Disease Control](https://www.ecdc.europa.eu/en).
-- State-level data for the United States from the [COVID Tracking Project](https://covidtracking.com).
+- State-level case and mortality data for the United States from the [COVID Tracking Project](https://covidtracking.com).
-- State-level and county-level data for the United States from the [_New York Times_](https://github.com/nytimes/covid-19-data).
+- State-level and county-level case and mortality data for the United States from the [_New York Times_](https://github.com/nytimes/covid-19-data).
 - Data from the US Centers for Disease Control's [Coronavirus Disease 2019 (COVID-19)-Associated Hospitalization Surveillance Network](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/covidview/index.html) (COVID-NET).
 See below for details about this network and the scope of its coverage.
+- Data from [Apple](http://apple.com/covid19) on relative trends in mobility in cities and countries since mid-January of 2020, based on usage of their Maps application.

 The data are provided as-is.
 More information about collection methods, scope, limits, and possible sources of error in the data can be found in the documentation provided by their respective sources.
 (Follow the links above.)

-Data are current through Monday, April 20, 2020.
+Data are current through Tuesday, April 21, 2020.

 ## Installation